Phone Conversations With the Police May Not Be Protected Under Miranda

 A phone conversation may not qualify as "custodial interrogation."

 Miranda v.
 Arizona requires the police to inform a suspect of his Miranda rights before a custodial interrogation.
-Custodial interrogation includes not only questioning during or after an arrest, but in a situation in which most people would conclude that they are not free to leave.
+(384 U.S. 436 (1966).)
+Custodial interrogation includes not only questioning during or after an arrest, but also in a situation in which most people would conclude that they are not free to leave.
 (See Miranda: The Meaning of “Custodial Interrogation.”)

 Think Twice Before Talking on the Phone